Landlords - fire and carbon monoxide

 If you do provide fire extinguishers, you must arrange for regular servicing - usually every 12 months.

-If there is a complaint or incident, it may be enough if you can show evidence that you took all reasonable steps to avoid committing an offence.
+If there is a complaint or incident, you will need to show evidence that you took all reasonable steps to avoid committing an offence.

-Landlords have to provide a carbon monoxide (CO) alarm in any room that has a solid fuel burning appliance in it.
-For tenancies that started after 1 October 2015, landlords have to check that the alarms are in working order on the day that the tenancy starts.
+You have to provide a carbon monoxide (CO) alarm in any room that has a solid fuel burning appliance in it.
+For tenancies that started after 1 October 2015, you have to check that the alarms are in working order on the day that the tenancy starts.

 These duties were introduced by the Smoke and Carbon Monoxide Alarm (England) Regulations 2015, and we have to make sure that landlords comply.

-If we think that a landlord is not, we can serve a notice on them, and give them a penalty charge if they still do not comply.
-We publish a statement of principles that apply when deciding the amount of a penalty charge.
+If we think you are not complying, we can serve a notice on you, and give you a penalty charge if you still do not comply.
+We publish a statement of principles that we use to help decide the amount of a penalty charge.